Purdue-CS193/homework-0-DevLee2025/index.md

+# Andre Lee's First CS193 Homework

+My Favorite Things About CS193:
+- No Quizzes
+- No Midterms
+- No Finals

 # Welcome to my Purdue CS 193 Website!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.